-Dubai Performing Arts Programme: An Innovative Platform To Discover Theatrical Talents
+Dubai Performing Arts Programme: an innovative platform to discover theatrical talents

-(MENAFN- Dubai PR Network) Dubai, UAE, 12 August 2024: Dubai Culture and Arts Authority (Dubai Culture) is presenting a series of innovative and interactive training workshops under the 'Dubai Performing Arts Programme' in August and September 2024.
-This initiative aims to discover, empower, support, and develop the skills and passions of theatrical talent, aligning with the Authority's efforts to invest in youth and encourage them to contribute to Dubai's vibrant cultural and creative movement.
+(MENAFN- Cicero & Bernay A Communication Consultancy) Dubai, UAE, 12 August 2024: Dubai Culture and Arts Authority (Dubai Culture) is presenting a series of innovative and interactive training workshops under the ‘Dubai Performing Arts Programme’ in August and September 2024.
+This initiative aims to discover, empower, support, and develop the skills and passions of theatrical talent, aligning with the Authority’s efforts to invest in youth and encourage them to contribute to Dubai’s vibrant cultural and creative movement.

 The programme will be held at the Dubai National Theatre and includes three specialised training workshops in scenography, lighting, and sound.
 These workshops will be led by a distinguished group of theatre professionals and performing arts experts who will inspire emerging talents to explore the aesthetics of theatre and enrich their knowledge and creativity in all its aspects.